 The land on which the RAF A1, RAF A2, RAF A3, RAF B, RAF B1 and RAF B2 plants were constructed has been leased to the Company by the State of Qatar free of rent for a period of 50 years commencing on 5 July 1990 under the Emiri Decree No. 24 of 2001.

-The land on which the Dukhan desalination plant is situated has been leased to the Company by Qatar Petroleum for a period of 25 years from the acquisition date of the plant, 01 January 2003.
+The land on which the Dukhan desalination plant is situated has been leased to the Company by Oatar Petroleum for a period of 25 years from

-(B) "C" Inspection costs

-Costs incurred for the production facilities under an Inspection and Maintenance program have been capitalized under "C" inspection costs.
-These costs are accounted for as separate assets as they have an estimated useful life of 3-5 years.
-Costs incurred on "C" inspections in progress are included under capital work in progress.
-On completion of these inspections, their cost will be capitalized under the "C" inspection costs category.
+(B) "C" Inspection costs Costs incurred for the production facilities under an Inspection and Maintenance program have been capitalized under "C" inspection costs.
+Thes nted for as separate assets as they have an estimated useful life of 3-5 years.
+Costs incurred on "C" inspections in progress ar included under capital work in progress.
+On completion of these inspections, their cost will be capitalized under the "C" inspection costs category